-IV.
-Procedures for Filing Complaints
+Procedures for Filing Complaints on Campus

-A student, faculty, or staff member who has been sexually assaulted by a member of the Caltech community is strongly encouraged to file a complaint with the Caltech administration as well as local law enforcement.
-If you would like support and guidance in filing a complaint, please contact the Center for Diversity, the Staff and Faculty Consultation Center, Employee Relations, and/or the Security Office.
+A student, faculty, staff member, or postdoctoral scholar who has experienced sexual violence by a member of the Caltech community is strongly encouraged to file a complaint with the Caltech administration as well as local law enforcement.
+If you would like support and guidance in filing a complaint, please contact the Caltech Center for Diversity, the Staff and Faculty Consultation Center (SFCC), Employee and Organization Development (EOD) in Human Resources, or the chief of security or the director of security operations.